Nixon’s shot lifts No. 8 Texas A&M over No. 13 Arkansas

 FAYETTEVILLE, Ark.
+(AP) — No. 8 Texas A&M only led once in the fourth quarter — exactly when it mattered most.

-(AP) — Jordan Nixon hit a running shot with under a second left to lift No. 8 Texas A&M over No. 13 Arkansas 74-73 on Sunday.
+Jordan Nixon hit a running shot with under a second left, lifting No. 8 Texas A&M over No. 13 Arkansas 74-73 on Sunday.

-Nixon’s shot from outside the lane helped the Aggies (12-0, 3-0 Southeastern Conference) keep their perfect season intact.
-It was also Texas A&M’s only lead in the fourth quarter.
+Nixon’s shot from outside the lane with 0.4 seconds left helped the Aggies (12-0, 3-0 Southeastern Conference) keep their perfect season intact.

+“You always want the ball in your hands with a chance to win the game,” Nixon said.
+“Arkansas is a good team and they played good defense on that last play, but I just made the shot.”

 Arkansas’ Chelsea Dungee put up a shot from the left corner at the buzzer, but the shot was blocked.